 Chuba Hubbard’s best fits in the 2021 NFL Draft

-There is a role for Chuba Hubbard in the NFL, but the Day 2 hype might be too much.
+There is a role for Chuba Hubbard in the NFL, but the Day 2 hype is too much.
 Hubbard’s lack of versatility and inconsistent elusiveness removes him from the running, but on mid-to-late Day 3, he’s still a solid role player.
 His straight-line speed, vision, and patience could earn him a chance as a rotational player in an offense that frequently spreads out defenses with three and four-wide sets.

 Hubbard’s speed allows him to make some things happen, even when players are cluttered at the line.
 But his lean frame dictates that he’ll need some space cultivated for him at the next level.
-Thus, teams such as the 49ers, Bills, and Chargers might be some of the best fits for him.
+Thus, teams such as the 49ers, Bills, Cardinals, and Chargers might be some of the best fits for him.
 In truth, there are plenty of teams who could have use for Hubbard late in the draft.
 It’s just a matter of how teams weigh the absence of versatility in his skill set.